whatcanisay100/gitskills/readme.txt

 66666666
 creating a new branch is quick.
-Creating a new branch is quick and simple. you know the rules and so do i.
+Creating a new branch is quick and simple. you know the rules and so do I.